andreasschrade/andreasschrade.github.com/_posts/2017-03-28-android-threading.md

 ### General

-- Just a "normal" Thread which sets up the internal message passing mechanism automatically => No need to init a Looper manually...
+- Just a "normal" Thread which sets up the internal message passing mechanism automatically → No need to init a Looper manually...
 - Use HandlerThread instead of "normal" Java Thread with manual Looper setup (see code example above)
 - Applicable to many background execution use cases, where sequential execution and control of the message queue is desired
-- Use the constructor with the name argument -> simplifies debugging
+- Use the constructor with the name argument → simplifies debugging
-- Started in the same way as a Thread -> start()
+- Started in the same way as a Thread → <i>start()</i>
-- Terminated either with quit() or quitSafely()
+- Terminated either with <i>quit()</i> or <i>quitSafely()</i>
-	- quit() - Terminates the Looper without processing any more messages in the MessageQueue
+	- <i>quit()</i> - Terminates the Looper without processing any more messages in the MessageQueue
-	- quitSafely() - Similar to the previous version but makes sure that the pending messages that are due to be delivered are handled
+	- <i>quitSafely()</i> - Similar to the previous version but makes sure that the pending messages that are due to be delivered are handled

 ### Example